layer-3/docs/docs/legacy/architecture/supported-technologies.md

 ## **KYC (Know Your Customer)**

-End-user identity verification is the responsibility of each participating broker.&#x20;
+End-user identity verification is the responsibility of each participating broker.

 Yellow Network allows brokers to integrate their own third-party KYC provider.\*\
 Examples: \